-Task 113 : Plot the grain, straw, and their ratio, coloured by their octile.
+TASK 111: Plot the grain, straw, and their ratio, coloured by their octile.

-We take this chance to illustrate some more colour ramps, produced by the bpy.colors and heat.colors functions, as well as the terrain.colors function we saw before.
-To put several plots on the same page, we create each plots with spplot and save it in a local variable; we then use the generic print function, with the optional more argument.
-Further, to give the impression of plots rather than points, we use the as generic method to convert the mhw.sp object to a spatial object of class SpatialPixelsDataFrame.
+We take this chance to illustrate some more colour ramps, these produced by the bpy.colors and heat.colors functions, as well as the terrain.colors function we saw before.
+Different variables shown on the same figure should use different colour ramps.